Avensky/CarHacking/README.md

 ## About

+This project will create a 3-d model render of a tank along simulated gagues along the interface.

-This project creates a car speedometer, rev gauge and fuel gauge canbus simulator.
-The gauges are modelled after the Toyota Tacoma 2020 model gauges, including a max speed of 113 mph.
-The project runs on a Raspberry Pi and simulates a car outputting revs and speed, and fuel consumption(this is shown at a rate that is sped up for functional timing purposes) and displays via the frond end using nodejs and socketcan.
-When the fuel gauge reaches 0, the simulation ends and all gauges are reset.The Pi model I am using is Raspberry Pi 3 B model.
+The project runs on a Raspberry Pi and simulates a car outputting revs, speed, and fuel consumption(this is shown at a rate that is sped up for functional timing purposes) and displays via the frond end using nodejs, threejs, react, fiber, and socketcan.

+When the fuel gauge reaches 0, the simulation ends and all gauges are reset.The Pi model I am using is Raspberry Pi 4 model B.

 The server is created using express, socket.io, socketcan and the gauges are created with the help of an existing canvas-gauge template.

+## Prerequites
+Raspberry Pi 4 model B.
+Raspbian 64 bit OS.

 ## Installation

 ```
+# Flash 64 bit os raspbian
+# Connect to the internet and accept updates
 # install samba onto the Pi
 sudo apt install samba samba-common-bin

-# create project folder, named share in this case
-mkdir /home/pi/share

 # set up smb.conf file
 sudo nano /etc/samba/smb.conf